-Physical Characteristics: Up to 24 inches in body length, a wingspan between 50-70 inches and average weight of 2 – 4 pounds.
-Mostly white heads with a brown stripe through the eye.
+Physical Characteristics: Up to 24 inches in length, 2 – 4 lbs., with 50 – 70 inch wingspan.
+Mostly white heads with brown stripe through eye.
 Wings are brown on top and mostly white underneath, with long yellow talons adapted for hunting fish.

-Diet: Strict diet of live fish.
-Occasionally preys on rodents, rabbits, hares, amphibians, reptiles and other birds.
+Diet: Strict diet of fish; occasionally preys on rodents, rabbits, hares, amphibians, reptiles and birds.

 Habitat: Prefer elevated and open nesting sites free from predatory mammals.
-Site must provide a feeding ground(s) or fish supply within 12 – miles of the nest.
+Site must provide feeding ground/fish supply within 12 – miles of nest.
 Gravitate towards shallow fishing grounds, including rivers, streams, lakes, reservoirs and marshes.
-Have been known to build nests on tops of pedestrian bridges, telephone poles, and flat platforms, as well as live and dead trees.
+Known to build nests on tops of pedestrian bridges, telephone poles, and flat platforms, as well as live/dead trees.

-Reproduction: Nests are generally built out of sticks and lined with bark, sod, vines and grasses.
-Males collect most of the materials, while females arrange it.
-Tend to return to the same nest year after year making the nest bigger over time.
-Clutch size is 1 – 4 eggs, with an incubation period of 36 – 42 days.
+Reproduction: Nests generally built from sticks and lined with bark, sod, vines and grasses.
+Males collect most of materials; females arrange it.
+Tend to return to same nest year after year.
+Clutch size 1 – 4 eggs; incubation period 36 – 42 days.

-Threats: Osprey populations crashed between the 1950′s and 1970′s due to the use of pesticides but have significantly rebounded since then.
-Pesticide bans and creation of artificial nest boxes have aided recovery.
+Threats: Populations crashed between 1950s – 1970s due to pesticides but significantly rebounded since.
+Pesticide bans (DDT) have aided recovery.

-Miscellaneous: Alternative names for the bird include fish eagle, sea hawk, river hawk or fish hawk.
+Miscellaneous: Alternative names include fish eagle, sea hawk, river hawk or fish hawk.